Skip to Content

 Of course, you can combine all of these Nova Scotia road trip into one ‘ultimate’ route.
 It would look a little bit like this, when starting and ending in Halifax:

-This ‘ultimate’ Nova Scotia road trip would be about 2.5 weeks in length (18 days), with the total distance around 2500km.
+This ‘ultimate’ Nova Scotia road trip would be about 2.5 weeks in length (18 days), with a total distance around 2500km.

 I would break that down as follows –